konigio/konigio.github.io/_posts/2015-02-08-RDF-in-a-nutshell.md

 Each `Individual` may be identified by a URI value.
 This way people and machines can lookup more information about the `Individual` by dereferencing the URI.
 However, an `Individual` is not *required* to have a URI.
-If it does have a URI, we say that it is a `NamedIndividual`.
+If it has a URI, we say that it is a `NamedIndividual`.
-Otherwise, it is said to be an `AnonymousIndividual` or, in the vernacular, a *blank node*.
+Otherwise, we say it is an `AnonymousIndividual` or, in the vernacular, a *blank node*.
 Blank nodes cannot be accessed directly because they do not have an address.
 They can be accessed only as properties of some other resource.

 The predicate within an RDF `Statement` is the name for some `Property`.
 Technically,